The Maxwell School will strive to make real changes to move the needle on diversity, equity, inclusion and accessibility.

 Initiatives will include:

-Increase URM speakers: Encourage the invitation of speakers from under-represented groups to address various departments in Maxwell.
+Increase Underrepresented Minority (URM) speakers: Encourage the invitation of speakers from underrepresented groups to address various departments in Maxwell.
 Offer to co-sponsor these events, provide funding and support, and other assistance to invite URM speakers.

 Initiatives will include: